deepaksha/AngularJSDemo/README.md

 	b) Go to inside the downloaded folder
 	c) Open the command prompt from inside the folder.
 	d) type node server.js
-	e) Open any browser in your system.
+	e) Open any browser in our system.
 	f) open http://localhost:8888